louis-pvs/plaincraft/ideas/PB-a11y-policy.md

 2. List axe rules and manual checks required before sign-off, with links to guardrail tooling.
 3. Provide examples (do/don’t) and references to Storybook docs for deeper dives.

+## Process

+1. Partner with Lane A to inventory core component accessibility expectations.
+2. Draft the policy page, embedding do/don’t tables and linking to guardrail scripts.
+3. Run accessibility lint (axe smoke in Storybook) to verify examples meet standards.
+4. Publish and route through Lane D compliance review for rollout messaging.

 ## Acceptance Checklist

 - [ ] Keyboard path requirements documented per component type.